imasharc/aegis_project/README.md

 cd backend
 ```

- in the other open frontend:
+ in the other terminal open frontend:
  ```bash
 cd backend
 ```